An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Numerical experiments

 Next we perform tests on BMOP and SMOP to generate a solution path for \cref{eq: main-prob} involving multiple choices of tuning parameters $\varrho > 0$.
 In this test, we solve \cref{eq: main-prob} with $\varrho_i = c_i \cdot c \norm{b}, \, i = 1, \dots, 100$, where $c_i = 1.5 - 0.5 \times (i-1)/99$ and $c$ is the same constant as in Table \ref{tab:testc}.
 In this test, we apply the warm-start strategy to both algorithms.
-The average iteration numbers of BMOP and SMOP and the ratio of the computation time of BMOP to the time of SMOP are shown in \cref{fig:solutionpath} with tolerances $10^{-6}$ and $10^{-8}$, respectively.
-From this figure, it is evident that utilizing the secant method for root-finding significantly reduces the number of iterations by around 3 times (4 times) with tolerance $10^{-6}$ ($10^{-8}$).
-The decrease in iterations leads to a significant reduction in computation time for SMOP, which is approximately less than half (one-fifth) of that required by BMOP when the tolerance is set to $10^{-6}$ ($10^{-8}$).
+The average iteration numbers of BMOP and SMOP and the ratio of the computation time of BMOP to the computation time of SMOP are shown in \cref{fig:solutionpath} with a tolerance of $10^{-6}$.
+From this figure, it is evident that utilizing the secant method for root-finding significantly reduces the number of iterations by around 4 times. {The reduction in iterations results in a substantial decrease in computation time for SMOP, which is typically less than one-third of the time required by BMOP.}